ClonyPDF home

 After Taking the Photo

 Upload the image into Passport Photo Maker.
-The tool will resize it to the correct dimensions, remove or replace the background, centre the face biometrically, and export a portal-ready JPEG at 600×750px or above within UKVI's 50KB–6MB file size range.
+The tool will resize it to the correct dimensions, remove or replace the background, centre the face biometrically, and export a portal-ready JPEG within UKVI's file size range.
 Download the digital file for online submission, or the print sheet for any centres that still accept printed photos.
+If you need to reframe a wide or full-body source image first, the crop guide explains how the 7:9 ratio and head-height band are applied together.

 Why UK Visa Photos Get Rejected — and What It Costs You